poole/hyde/How-this-Works.md

 ### Better ways to display code

-Using the Pygments highlighter, we can display highlighted code snippets.
-Here's an example of our JSON directives.
+Using the Pygments highlighter, we can display highlighted code snippets with optional line numbers.
+Here's an example with some of our JSON directives.

 {% highlight json %}
 {